 - Cool completely on the baking sheet.

-- To chocolate coat the bottoms of the macaroons: In a small bowl, melt the chocolate pieces in the microwave for 1 minute at 50% power.
-Dip the bottoms of the macaroons into the melted chocolate and place on a wax paper lined baking sheet to set.
-Refrigerating the cookies will speed the setting process.
-Do not wrap until the chocolate is completely set.
+- To decorate with melted chocolate: In a small bowl, melt the chocolate pieces in the microwave for 1 minute at 50% power. then dip the bottoms of the macaroons into the melted chocolate and place on a wax paper lined baking sheet to set.
+Spoon remaining melted chocolate into a small plastic ziplock bag, cut off a tiny piece of one corner, and drizzle over the macaroons.

-- Store macaroons at room temperature in an airtight container for up to 5 days.
-Refrigerated macaroons stay fresh for at least one week.
+- Store macaroons at room temperature in an airtight container for up to 7 days.

 Notes